Understanding Device Health Attestation Intune Device Compliance Check

 DHA is a server-client protocol implemented at the device end in Windows 10 via the Device HealthAttestation-csp.

-It enables a device to submit the boot parameters information to a remote reporting service called Device Health Attestation Service (DHA-Service), the server side implementation of DHA, to get an encrypted BLOB back that is cached to be made available to a MDM service provider.
+It enables a device to submit the boot parameters information to a remote reporting service called Device Health Attestation Service (DHA-Service), the server-side implementation of DHA, to get an encrypted BLOB back that is cached to be made available to an MDM service provider.

-The DHA protocol integrates with MS-MDM protocol framework and works by utilizing the attestation capability of the device TPM chip.
-Below is an illustration of the protocol stack underlying the concept
+The DHA protocol integrates with MS-MDM protocol framework and utilises the attestation capability of the device TPM chip.
+Below is an illustration of the protocol stack underlying the concept.

-• As we power on the device and it conducts a Power On Self-Test (POST) – a diagnostic testing sequence as initiated by the firmware to check the components of the system and detect if the system can continue to the next stage.
+• When we power on the device, it conducts a Power On Self-Test (POST)—a diagnostic testing sequence initiated by the firmware to check its components and detect whether the system can continue to the next stage.

 • Based on POST evaluation, EFI initializes the hardware components.
-It next reads the boot information from CMOS and invokes the Windows Boot Manager, which reads the Boot Configuration Data to invoke the Windows Boot Loader, which in turn loads the OS kernel to the RAM and the Kernel takes over from here.
+It next reads the boot information from CMOS and invokes the Windows Boot Manager, which reads the Boot Configuration Data to invoke the Windows Boot Loader.
+The Boot Loader, in turn, loads the OS kernel to the RAM, and the Kernel takes over from here.

-• The Kernel during initialization loads all the system drivers, 3rd party drivers and the system files.
-At this point, the Windows booting is complete.
-In-built/3rd party Anti-Malware service are started and Windows Login page is displayed.
+• During initialization, the kernel loads all the system drivers, third-party drivers, and system files.
+At this point, Windows booting is complete.
+The in-built/third-party Anti-Malware service is started, and the Windows Login page is displayed.

-If you study the above flow, you can understand how unsecure the windows boot process is
+Studying the above flow lets you understand how insecure the Windows boot process is.

 Device Health Attestation and Intune Compliance – Relation?

-This is where DHA and Intune integrates to offer a more secured device compliance evaluation to provide you with the peace of mind that the devices in your organization are not only compliant with required security but are also running on a trusted device state.
+This is where Device Health Attestation and Intune integrate to offer a more secure device compliance evaluation.
+This provides you with the peace of mind that the devices in your organization are compliant with required security and running in a trusted device state.

-As you can see on the above snap referenece, if you have a compliance policy which requires any of the above parameters to be evaluated, this compliance evaluation will be dependent on the DHA service.
+As you can see from the above snap reference, if your compliance policy requires any of the above parameters to be evaluated, this compliance evaluation will depend on the DHA service.

 Code Integrity depends on Secure Boot to work

-As such, if you have only marked Code Inetgrity as Require but not Secure Boot, at the device end you would still require the Secure Boot feature to be enabled in UEFI for the device evaluation to report as complaint.
+As such, if you have only marked Code Integrity as Require but not Secure Boot at the device end, you would still need to enable the Secure Boot feature in UEFI for the device evaluation to report as a complaint.

 Understanding the components of DHA Based on which it functions

-As I have mentioned earlier above, DHA in itself does not secures the boot process.
+As I have mentioned earlier above, DHA in itself does not secure the boot process.
 For that, it depends on the below features

 Device Health Attestation Dependency – Secure Boot?